TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/LoginProvider.rst

 The concept of the backend login is based on "login providers".

-A login provider can be registered within your :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php`  like this:
+A login provider can be registered within your :file:`config/system/settings.php` or :file:`AdditionalConfiguration.php`  like this:

 ..  code-block:: php